-- When you want to get better rankings in Google.
+- When you want to improve your Google rankings.

-- When you want to know what other channels you can utilise to get more traffic and exposure for your website.
+- When you want to know what other channels you can utilize to get more traffic and exposure for your website.

-- If you haven’t done a website review before and you want to make sure that your web property is running optimised.
+- If you haven’t done a website review before and you want to make sure that your web property is running optimized.